Table of contents

 DPO Consulting was created by Marine Brogli, President of the Group, as a firm specializing in personal data protection.
 The consulting firm’s purpose is to assist organizations of all sizes and sectors in their GDPR and CCPA compliance and actively participate in the creation of the information assets of companies by democratizing and making it easier for companies to access and manage their data.

-This vision translates into a turnkey service that allows customers to have a complete knowledge of the data they process.
+This vision translates into a turnkey service that allows customers to have complete knowledge of the data they process.
 We support all our clients in their strategic choices, both from an organizational and technical point of view, to protect the personal data they process.
-From consulting, to support, training, and even outsourcing the DPO role, DPO Consulting meets all your data protection needs in an adapted manner.
+From consulting to support, training, and even outsourcing the DPO role, DPO Consulting meets all your data protection needs in an adapted manner.
 Throughout the life cycle of your data processing, DPO Consulting’s expert team members will support you in order to make your compliance in terms of personal data protection a real competitive advantage.

 GDPR and Compliance